bhupendra-chouhan/NamasteReact/readme.md

 It says ,a component should ideally only do one thing.
 If it ends up growing, it should be decomposed into smaller subcomponents.

+It makes the codebase:

+1. Reusable
+2. Maintainable
+3. Testable

 ### Approach to build a static React app?

 1. Top-Down Approach: